About this Course

 Week Four: Building the Toolbox and Gently Tying Up Loose Ends

 Every week students receive multiple ways to engage the material, including finding their own way of individualizing the practices for their particular life circumstances.
-Most activities in the course offer a question, prompt, or concept for whole-group discussion and sharing; learning from one another and creating shared knowledge are important aspects of this online course.
+Many activities in the course offer a question, prompt, or concept for deepened reflection and critical thinking.

 How the Course Works

-- As long as a student has an Internet connection and has registered for the course, s/he can log in on the start date and complete lessons and activities week by week.
+- As long as a student has an Internet connection and has registered for the course, s/he can log in and complete lessons week by week.